andrew0harney/EEG-Multi-Channel-Utility/README.md

 TODO:

-  - More efficent reading and writing of data in pandas
+  - More efficient reading and writing of data in pandas
   - Selection of data from disk based on blocks